Oona King is VP of Diversity, Equity & Inclusion at Snap Inc.

 Oona also chaired the Broadcasting and Creative Industries Disability Network (BCIDN) and sits on Select Committees in the House of Lords such as the post-legislative Select Committee on Adoption, and the Olympic & Paralympic Legacy Committee.

-In 2013 Oona became founding chair of a think tank (All About Talent) to help business leverage commercial benefits from a diverse workforce.
+In 2013 Oona became the founding chair of a think tank (All About Talent) to help business leverage commercial benefits from a diverse workforce.

 Outside politics Oona King has worked as a television presenter for Channel 4, BBC, Sky, Five and ITV.

-Her political diary of her time in the House of Commons, House Music, was published in 2007 and nominated for ‘Political Book of the Year‘ in the Channel 4 Political Awards.
+The political diary of her time in the House of Commons, House Music, was published in 2007 and nominated for ‘Political Book of the Year‘ in the Channel 4 Political Awards.

 As a keynote speaker, Oona can present entertaining after-dinner speeches or conference keynotes, covering topics such: